 Heronswood, a botanical garden in Kingston, Washington, known for rare and unusual plants, keeps a running gallery of daily garden images going on Instagram, curated by Assistant Garden Director Ross Bayton.
 Weekly video strolls through parts of the gardens are being posted this season as well.

-The 55-acre Butchart Gardens in Victoria, British Columbia, says there are now plans to post new spring videos, but fresh photos of spring blooms, including hyacinth, daffodils, camellia, cherry blossoms and, of course, tulips, are on the gardens’ website in an ongoing photographic virtual visit.
+The 55-acre Butchart Gardens in Victoria, British Columbia, regularly posts fresh photos of spring blooms, including hyacinth, daffodils, camellia, cherry blossoms and, of course, tulips, are on the gardens’ website in an ongoing photographic virtual visit.

 Beyond the Northwest

 Gardens across the country and around the world also are doing their part to offer virtual inspiration this season, too.

 On Hawai’i’s Big Island, the Hawai’i Tropical Botanical Garden and nature preserve posts fresh photos and videos of its lush landscape on its website, on Facebook and on Instagram.
 Geckos, birds and other wildlife spotted in and around the property are making guest appearances in the photos as well.